-Sick of the temper tantrums or attitude that your child is giving you?
-I completely understand!
-As a parent, you can be proactive and do what you can to change the environment.
+Are you tired of the temper tantrums or attitude that your child is giving you?
+We have all been there!
+But as a parent, there are ways to proactive and help change the environment for the better.
 Here are a few positive ways to encourage your child’s good behavior.

 Be a Positive Role Model